Wildest Dreams Tour: Broadcasts and recordings

 Microsoft Music Central joined Turner on tour to give spectators a "behind the scenes" diary.
 Entries are written by Turner and her crew as they performed throughout Australasia and North America.
 The program also contained backstage footage and photos, along with, exclusive concert footage, music videos, and interviews with Turner and Oprah Winfrey.

 Additionally, Turner's performance in Johannesburg was broadcast on SABC 3 in April 1996.
 Turner's Moscow performance was broadcast on Channel One.

-Before Turner toured North America, The Showtime Network aired her concert from the Amsterdam ArenA in Amsterdam Netherlands on April 1, 1997.
+Before Turner toured North America, The Showtime Network aired her September 1996 concert from the Amsterdam ArenA in Amsterdam Netherlands on April 1, 1997.
 The concert footage was later made available on VHS in September 1997, followed by a DVD released in 1999.
 The DVD contained an interview with Turner as well as the music video for "Whatever You Want".

 In 1998, the VHS was nominated for a Grammy in the Best Long Form Music Video category, losing to "Jagged Little Pill, Live".

-Additional concert footage was displayed on "The Oprah Winfrey Show", she and her television followed the tour from The Woodlands to New York City.
+Additional concert footage was displayed on "The Oprah Winfrey Show", she and her television show followed the tour from The Woodlands to New York City.
 In return, Turner performed a private concert on June 4, 1997, at the historic Navy Pier in Chicago, Illinois for the annual PROMAX International.